ipalermo/schedo/README.md

-Google I/O Android App
+Schedo Android App
 ======================

-Google I/O is a developer conference held each year with two days of deep technical content featuring technical sessions and hundreds of demonstrations from developers showcasing their technologies.
+Schedo is a developer conference held each year with two days of deep technical content featuring technical sessions and hundreds of demonstrations from developers showcasing their technologies.